 Everyone has emotions but the sexes express their feelings in different ways.
-Women are thought to be more emotional than men because of the debilitating effect emotions have on women.
+For many men, facing fear can be exhilarating because of the adrenaline rush.
+Women are paralysed by fear rather than propelled into action.
 Most women cry when they are upset, angry or frustrated.
-Adrenalin causes men to engage in aggressive action.
-Men are instinctively better fighters than women are.
-Women are paralysed by fear rather than propelled into action.
+Women tend to avoid danger.
 Female responses are considered weak or effeminate and so they are disapproved of in a man.
+Women are thought to be more emotional than men because of the debilitating effect their emotions have on them.

 Men can live quite happily in functional environments devoid of emotional attachments.
 Men focus on doing physical activities.
 But women’s lives focus on their relationships.
 Most women want to talk and share their lives with people they care about.
 This is one of the reasons why women are often less motivated to work in paid employment than men tend to be.

 Men talk about work, sport and women (as objects of arousal).
 Women talk about family, fashion and relationship issues.
 Men talk for strategic reasons.
 Men meet up to network, create business contacts and opportunities and to find out information.
 Of course, some women also do this but most women get together for emotional reasons.
 They look for reassurance from others, comfort and support.
 Men do not relate to this form of communication.

-To women, communicating about their feelings is very natural when they are intimate with someone.
+To many women, communicating about their feelings is natural when they are intimate with someone.
 But men’s instincts prevent them from showing weakness and thereby opening themselves up to attack.
 Many heterosexual men dislike discussing their emotions.
 A man is often uncomfortable about sharing his feelings.
-This is an instinctive need to compete with other men.
+This is an instinct based on competition between men.